DrakirL/DrakirL.github.io/p10/rules/combat.md

 **Hide Action** <br>
 Choose a creature or a group of creatures from which you are fully covered and make a Stealth Check against the highest Awareness amongst them.
 On a success, none of the creatures you chose will know where you went. <br>
 Your Hiding can end in a *LOT* of different ways, such as you making a noise louder than a whisper or the cover somehow being left/removed/circumvented.
 *If they want to find you with a check, such as Investigation or Intuition, what should the Difficulty be?
-Passive Martial Skill?*
+Passive Martial Skill?* <br>
+*Your Stealth Check is made with Advantage if your target(s) have not yet been made aware of your presence.*
 <br><br>

 **Move Action** <br>
 Pick one of your speeds.
 Move to an unoccupied space within the distance of your chosen speed. <br>
 Your movement is dynamically affected by difficult terrain etc. (PHRASING?
 DETAILS?) <br>
 You can also make checks/one check? as part of this action to cover a greater distance, make a tough jump, and/or push through a blockade.
 Making a Check this way is Distracting.
 (PHRASING?
 DETAILS?) <br>
 *Moving greater distances: Make an Athletics Check.
 You add a number of feet to your movement equal to your result.
-The entire running distance is Distracting.
-If any part is made through Difficult Terrain, you gain Disadvantage.* <br>
+If any part is made through Difficult Terrain, you gain Disadvantage?* <br>
 *Making tough jumps: Make an Athletics Check.
 A horizontal jump covers a number of feet equal to your result.
 A vertical jump covers a number of feet equal to your result divided by 4.
 If you don't get a good running start, you gain Disadvantage.* <br>
 *Pushing through blockades: Make a Brawn Check against the blockade's Hardness (if it is an inanimate object) or Passive Martial Skill (if it is a creature).
 If it's at least one Size smaller than you, you gain Advantage.
 If it's at least one Size larger than you, you gain Disadvantage.*
 <br><br>